fuadmoin/TODOLIST/README.md

 # 📖 To Do List <a name="about-project"></a>

-**To-Do List** is a A To-do list is a simple project built to help users stay organized, productive, and motivated in their work and life.
+**To-Do List** is a simple project built to help users stay organized, productive, and motivated in their work and life.
 Users can create tasks.
 The created tasks will be saved to local storage and will be displayed.
 Then, users can edit and mark tasks as complete on the website.
 They can also delete a single task or multiple tasks at once.

 ## 🛠 Built With <a name="built-with"></a>